Westley S. Unseld

 Mr. Unseld was a five-time NBA All-Star.
 Famed for rebounding and outlet passes, Mr. Unseld’s style of play was thoroughly team-oriented.
 He led the Baltimore (and after a move, the Washington) Bullets to four NBA finals.
 When the Bullets won the championship in 1978 over the Seattle Supersonics, Mr. Unseld was named MVP.

 After he retired, he was hired by the Bullets as a vice president and was made Head Coach in 1987.
 In 1996, he became General Manager of the Washington Wizards and served in that role for seven years.

 Mr. Unseld was inducted into the Basketball Hall of Fame in 1988.
 In 1996, he was named as one of the NBA’s 50 Greatest Players of all time.
 On the court, Mr. Unseld was unquestionably a fierce competitor, but off-court he is known for his easy-going, compassionate, and generous ways.

-Among Mr. Unseld’s many direct contributions to his community, he has worked and contributed intensively to help his wife, Connie, establish and manage a private elementary and middle school along with a developmental program for infants and toddlers.
+Among Mr. Unseld’s many direct contributions to his community, he worked and contributed intensively to help his wife, Connie, establish and manage an elementary and middle school along with a developmental program for infants and toddlers.

 Dean J. Blaine Hudson presents the College of Arts and Sciences Hall of Honor medallion to Connie Unseld, accepting on behalf of her husband.
 Wes Unseld was unable to attend the November 9, 2007 induction ceremony.